-In this paper, we have presented parallel algorithms for recognizing cographs and for constructing the cotree of a graph if it is a cograph; if the input graph is not a cograph, the algorithms return an induced P_4 .
-When applied on a graph on n vertices and m edges, both algorithms run in $O(\log^2 n)$ time using $O((n + m)/\log n)$ processors on the EREW PRAM model of computation.
+In this paper, we have presented parallel algorithms for recognizing cographs and for constructing the cotree of a graph if it is a cograph; if the input graph is not a cograph, the algorithms return an induced $P_4$ .
+When applied on a graph on n vertices and m edges, both algorithms run in $O(\log^2 n)$ time using $O((n+m)/\log n)$ processors on the EREW PRAM model of computation.
 Thus, our results improve upon the previously known linear-processor parallel algorithms for the same problems [10,12].
-Instrumental in our work is an optimal parallel algorithm which computes the connected components of a graph or detects that it contains a P_4 ; this algorithm for cographs and can be extended to yield an optimal connectivity algorithm for graphs with constant diameter.
+Instrumental in our work is an optimal parallel algorithm which computes the connected components of a graph or detects that it contains a $P_4$ ; this algorithm is interesting in its own right as it provides an optimal parallel connectivity algorithm for cographs and can be extended to yield an optimal connectivity algorithm for graphs with constant diameter.

-An interesting open question is whether the class of cographs can be optimally recognized on the EREW PRAM model of computation, i.e., whether there exists an $O(\log n)$ -time cograph recognition algorithm which runs on the EREW PRAM model and requires $O((n + m)/\log n)$ processors.
+An interesting open question is whether the class of cographs can be optimally recognized on the EREW PRAM model of computation, i.e., whether there exists an $O(\log n)$ -time cograph recognition algorithm which runs on the EREW PRAM model and requires $O((n+m)/\log n)$ processors.
 Moreover, since cographs form a proper subclass of permutation graphs, a direction for further research would be to investigate whether a similar technique applies for the purpose of recognizing the class of permutation graphs within the same time-processor bounds.